Royal Lao Army: Field organization 1959–1970

-Re-organization 1971-73
+Re-organization 1971–73

-Following the Nam Bac débâcle, the demoralized Royal Lao Army reverted to its earlier static defense role of the main population centres along the Mekong River, relinquishing all offensive operations to the Paratrooper battalions, Commando units, the irregular ethnic SGUs, the Project "Unity" Thai volunteer battalions and the Royal Lao Air Force (RLAF).
-This move however, placed an additional heavy burden on these already overstretched elite formations that actually did most of the fighting.
-By December 1968, total Royal Lao Army strength stood at 45,000 troops on paper, but is estimated that the actual number was no less than 30,000-35,000, with its combat elements organized solely into fifty-eight independent light infantry battalions, one armoured regiment comprising three recce squadrons and one tank squadron, and a single artillery regiment consisting of four artillery battalions.
+Following the Nam Bac débâcle, the demoralized Royal Lao Army reverted to its earlier static defense role of the main population centres along the Mekong river, relinquishing all offensive operations to the Paratrooper battalions, Commando units, the irregular ethnic SGUs, the Project "Unity" Thai volunteer battalions and the Royal Lao Air Force (RLAF).
+This move however, placed an additional burden on these already overstretched elite formations that formed the core of the Royal Lao military forces and actually did most of the fighting.
+By December 1968, total Royal Lao Army strength stood at 45,000 troops on paper, but is estimated that the actual number was no less than 30,000–35,000, with its combat elements organized solely into fifty-eight independent light infantry battalions, one armoured regiment comprising three recce squadrons (1st Recce Squadron at Luang Prabang, 2nd Recce Squadron at Vientiane, and 4th Recce Squadron at Pakse) and one tank squadron (3rd Tank Squadron), and a single artillery regiment consisting of four artillery battalions.

-In 1971, with the Vietnamisation process in full swing in South Vietnam, a similar effort was attempted towards making the RLA a more effective, self-sufficient force.
-Following a US Army system of organization, the regular infantry battalions were consolidated into two light divisions, formally created on March 23, 1972 and locally designated as "Strike Divisions" (Divisions d'infanterie d'Intervention).
-Based at Luang Prabang, the 1st Strike Division (1ér Division d'infanterie d'Intervention) commanded by Brigadier-General Bounchanh Savathphayphane, was tasked with operations in northern Laos whilst the 2nd Strike Division (2éme Division d'infanterie d'Intervention), commanded by Brig.
+In late August 1971, with the Vietnamisation process in full swing in South Vietnam, a similar effort was attempted towards making the RLA a more effective, self-sufficient force.
+Following a U.S. Army system of organization, the regular infantry battalions were consolidated into two light infantry divisions, formally created on March 23, 1972, and locally designated as "Strike Divisions" (Divisions d'infanterie d'Intervention).
+Both divisions would be directly subordinated to the FAR High Command in Phone Kheng and not to any single MR commander.
+Based at Luang Prabang, the 1st Strike Division (1ér Division d'infanterie d'Intervention) commanded by Brigadier general Bounchanh Savathphayphane, was tasked with operations in northern Laos whilst the 2nd Strike Division (2éme Division d'infanterie d'Intervention), commanded by Brig.
 Gen. Thao Ty and based at Seno near Savannakhet, was oriented towards the south.

-As stipulated by the January 1973 Paris Peace Accords, the old ethnic SGU guerrilla forces were scheduled for integration into the RLA.
+On February 21, 1973, the long-awaited protocols to the Agreement on the Restoration of Peace and Reconciliation in Laos were signed in Vientiane, opening the way for the Royal Lao Government and the Pathet Lao leadership to iron out the final mechanics of a coalition government.
+The next day a ceasefire came to effect throughout Laos and with the exception of some minor skirmishes, it was generally observed by both sides.
+As stipulated by the terms of this agreement, the old ethnic SGU guerrilla forces were scheduled for integration into the RLA.
 However, most guerrillas – in particular those from the Hmong hill tribes – felt unwelcome in the regular army, still dominated as it was by the Lowland Lao, who were highly prejudiced towards the country's ethnic minorities.
 In addition, the decreasing in pay and other privileges sharply dulled the cutting edge of what had been an effective fighting force, and left them incapable of halting the takeover of the country by the Pathet Lao.